Payday Super - NAB

 The Australian Government is changing when employers need to pay super.
 From 1 July 2026, employers will need to pay super with every pay cycle, with contributions reaching employees’ super funds within seven business days of payday.

 This change means that super payments become a part of every pay run instead of the quarterly cycle that many businesses currently follow.
-Non-compliance could attract penalties from the ATO.
-It’s important for businesses to prepare their payroll systems and processes early to ensure they are prepared for the change.
+Non-compliance could attract penalties from the Australian Taxation Office.
+It’s important for businesses to prepare their payroll systems and processes early to ensure they’re prepared for the change.

-For more information on the changes to Payday Super visit the Australian Taxation Office website.
+For more information on the changes to Payday Super, visit the Australian Taxation Office.

 NAB Business Everyday Account ($0 monthly fee)